Julius Evola: Modernity

 Ride the Tiger (1961), Evola's last major work, saw him examining dissolution and subversion in a world in which God was dead, and rejected the possibility of any political or collective revival of Tradition due to his belief that the modern world had fallen too far into the Kali Yuga for any such thing to be possible.
-Instead of this and rather than advocating a return to religion as Rene Guénon had, he conceptualised what he considered an apolitical manual for surviving and ultimately transcending the Kali Yuga.
+Instead of this and rather than advocating a return to religion as René Guénon had, he conceptualised what he considered an apolitical manual for surviving and ultimately transcending the Kali Yuga.
 This idea was summarised in the title of the book, the Tantric metaphor of "Riding the Tiger" which in general practice, consisted of turning things that were considered inhibitory to spiritual progress by mainstream Brahmanical society (for example, meat, alcohol and in very rare circumstances, sex, were all employed by Tantric practitioners) into a means of spiritual transcendence.
-The process that Evola described involved potentially making use of everything from modern music, hallucinogenic drugs, relationships with the opposite sex and even substituting the atmosphere of an urban existence for the Theophany that Traditionalists had identified in virgin nature.
+The process that Evola described involved potentially making use of everything from modern music, hallucinogenic drugs, relationships with the opposite sex and even substituting the atmosphere of an urban existence for the theophany that Traditionalists had identified in virgin nature.
+Evola also returned again to the historical avant-garde in his analysis of modern dissolution.
+He described Dada as perhaps the most significant and radical culmination of avant-garde art, because it had negated the categories of art themselves and passed towards a life characterised by absurdity, contradiction and the breakdown of conventional restraints.
+He treated Surrealism as having continued some of the same revolt against the limitations of ordinary existence, although he remained critical of the directions in which it developed.
+Scarabelli sees these discussions as evidence that Evola's early avant-garde experience remained a point of reference even after he had long ceased to identify himself primarily as an artist.

 During the 1960s Evola thought right-wing entities could no longer reverse the corruption of modern civilisation.
-E. C. Wolff noted that this is why Evola wrote Ride the Tiger, choosing to distance himself completely from active political engagement, without excluding the possibility of action in the future.
+E. C. Wolff noted this is why Evola wrote Ride the Tiger, choosing to distance himself completely from active political engagement, without excluding the possibility of action in the future.
 He argued that one should stay firm and ready to intervene when the tiger of modernity "is tired of running."
 Goodrick-Clarke notes that, "Evola sets up the ideal of the 'active nihilist' who is prepared to act with violence against modern decadence."